 Some claims to fame: [ Images ]: poetic introspections.
 A book has been written, but not published.
 When otherwise not busy, he also contributes to a number of open-source projects (such as the Camino browser).
 And on some past, more pervert days, he maintained the IE Mac bugs and oddities pages.

-E–mail addresses are only used to enable me to contact you if the need arises.
-E–mail addresses are never displayed publicly, they will never be sold or shared or otherwise.
+Email addresses collected on this site, either through the comments form under an article or the contact form, are only used to enable me, the site owner, to contact you if the need arises.
+Email addresses are never displayed publicly, they will never be sold or shared or otherwise.
 I hate the very idea of that.

-Cookies are used on this site.
-Some cookies are used to remember the information you entered in the comments forms.
+Cookies are only used for the comments form on this site, in order for your browser remember the information you’ve entered.
 Those cookies are stored on your own hard–disk only, and are there for your convenience.

 All text and images contained within [emps] are copyrighted ©Philippe Wittenbergh (you can always contact me to check for eventual republishing or sales availability).

 Comments are owned by their respective authors, and they are responsible for the contents of their comments.
 Occasionally, I might need to clean up your comments, in case something goes wrong: double posts, badly formed html, url that are too long or incorrect.
 This will not affect the content of those comments.